This article was last updated by on

 Do I keep or prune the blossoms?

-Blossoms are typical during spring, where you will notice small white flowers.
 However, they are entirely harmless to the plant leaves, so you can choose to keep or prune them away.

 How do I know my plant is suffering from a cold?

-You would know they are suffering from cold when you notice slowed growth, drooping leaves, and sudden dark patches on the leaf.
+You would know they are suffering from a cold when you notice slowed growth, drooping leaves, and sudden dark patches on the leaf.

 The best thing to do is bring them inside and adjust the room temperature and humidity level accordingly.

-Prince of Orange

 Prince of Orange is unlike any other Philodendron.

 Therefore, keep in mind that it has its unique requirements.

 When you notice the new growth is stunted or stuck, you should know that the plant is not getting enough of something.

-Start with ruling out all the possibilities such as watering, temperature, humidity, fertilizing, location, and plant stress before treating the plant for any problem.
+Start with ruling out all the possibilities, such as watering, temperature, humidity, fertilizing, location, and plant stress, before treating the plant for any problem.

 1 Shares: